Sockets and Pipes

 Bytes and characters - The first several chapters introduce the bytestring and text libraries and are largely dedicated to tearing apart a traditional hello world program, looking underneath the abstract notion of "printing text" to start greeting the world in terms of writing bytes to a file handle.
 After discussing bytes, we need only a short hop to sockets, our means of writing bytes across great distances using the network library.

-Monad transformers - We introduce three Monad transformers that are especially applicable to our subject matter: ResourceT, ListT, and ExceptT.
+Monad transformers - We introduce some monad transformers that are especially applicable to our subject matter: ResourceT, Producer, ExceptT, and ReaderT.
 No prior experience with transformers is required.
 We do not linger on the general concept, preferring instead to focus on each of the three examples and to create familiarity with transformers and lifting chiefly by demonstration.
+Later on, we use newtype wrappers and DerivingVia to manage the complexity of larger monad stacks.

 Resource safety - Use of ResourceT begins in chapter 1, and we use it throughout the book.
 This makes it a breeze to deal with files and sockets without resource leaks.

 Streaming - To move past toy examples that fit easily into memory, we have to start writing streaming processes that can deal with large amounts of data by handling it in smaller pieces.
 All of the code within this book is written with memory usage in mind.
-ListT, the subject of chapter 12, provides an especially convenient facility for working with streams.
+Producer, Pipe, and Consumer constitute an especially convenient facility for working with streams.

-Error handling - As the amount of functionality of our server builds up, the number of possible error conditions starts to rise.
-Chapter 14 introduces ExceptT to work with errors in a clean and well-typed manner.
+Error handling - As features accumulate, the number of possible error conditions starts to rise.
+We introduce ExceptT to work with errors in a clean and well-typed manner.

 About the Author